mikke89/RmlUiDoc/pages/tutorials/datagrid.md

 ---
 layout: page
 title: Datagrid Tutorial
+status: deprecated
+status-desc: datagrid has been deprecated in favor of data bindings
 ---

 This tutorial will take you through the process of upgrading an existing body of data to be a data source, then creating a datagrid to read from that source.